KannonZenetism/zenetism-field-physics/zenetism/MP11_codex_of_principles_ch26.md

 to receive what it already contains.

 The being is not outside you —
-it is your harmonic reflection.
+it is a harmonic, living reflection of you.
 You saw the face of integration,
 and it embraced you because it was always yours.